Visit GOV.UK for information on what to do after someone dies.

-Information needed to register a death
+Book an appointment to register a death

 - the date and place of death

-To register a death you’ll need:
+When you register a death you’ll get:

 'Tell us once' service